MooVC/MooVC.Architecture/README.md

 - Created new contextual resource files and migrated resources from centralized resource file.
 - Changed MooVC.Architecture to target version 3.x of MooVC (**Breaking Change**).
-- Changed MooVC.Architecture.Ddd.Services.ConcurrentMemoryRepository so that it is no longer serializable (**Breaking Change**).
+- Changed Ddd.Services.ConcurrentMemoryRepository so that it is no longer serializable (**Breaking Change**).
-- Changed MooVC.Architecture.Ddd.Services.ConcurrentMemoryRepository so that an instance of MooVC.Serialization.ICloner can be supplied to provide object immutability guarantee (**Breaking Change**).
+- Changed Ddd.Services.ConcurrentMemoryRepository so that an instance of MooVC.Serialization.ICloner can be supplied to provide object immutability guarantee (**Breaking Change**).
-- Changed MooVC.Architecture.Ddd.Services.MemoryRepository so that it is no longer serializable (**Breaking Change**).
+- Changed Ddd.Services.MemoryRepository so that it is no longer serializable (**Breaking Change**).
-- Changed MooVC.Architecture.Ddd.Services.MemoryRepository so that an instance of MooVC.Serialization.ICloner can be supplied to provide object immutability guarantee (**Breaking Change**).
+- Changed Ddd.Services.MemoryRepository so that an instance of MooVC.Serialization.ICloner can be supplied to provide object immutability guarantee (**Breaking Change**).
+- Deleted Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).

+# End-User Impact

+- Services.Handler & Services.HandlerExecutionFailureException

+These classes where seen as offering little-to-no value and have therefore been removed.
+It is recommended that generic failures be captured and handled by the bus that performs execution of the command.
+Validation should also be deferred to the domain layer, where appropriate derivations of Ddd.DomainException can be thrown.